No quantum solutions to linear constraint systems in odd dimension from Pauli group and diagonal Cliffords: Discussion

 \section{Discussion}

-We constructed generalisations of the contextuality proof in Mermin's star in Fig.~\ref{fig: Mermin(Peres) square and star} (b) from qubit to qudit systems in odd prime dimension.
-Unlike the qubit case, these require non-Pauli operators and are inherently \emph{state-dependent}.
-As such, they naturally assume a computational character within the setting of deterministic, non-adaptive measurement-based quantum quantum computation with linear side-processing ($ld$-MBQC) \cite{FrembsRobertsCampbellBartlett2022}.
+The Mermin-Peres square in Fig.~\ref{fig: MP square} defines a linear constraint system (LCS) over the Boolean ring $\zz_2$, which admits a quantum solution in terms of two-qubit Pauli operators.
+To date, no generalisation of the Mermin-Peres square to qudit systems, more generally no finite-dimensional quantum solution to a LCS over $\zz_d$ for $d$ odd, has been found.\footnote{Note that possibly infinite-dimensionsal solutions to LCS over $\zz_d$ for arbitrary $d$ exist by \cite{ZhangSlofstra2020}.} It has been shown that no such examples can be constructed within the Heisenberg-Weyl group, equivalently the qudit Pauli group \cite{QassimWallman2020}.
+Our main theorem, Thm.~\ref{thm: main result - Clifford hierarchy}, generalises this result beyond Pauli operators to the diagonal Clifford hierarchy, lending support to the conjecture that no quantum solutions exist in all of $SU(d)$.

-What is more, Mermin's star and its close cousin the Mermin-Peres square in Fig.~\ref{fig: Mermin(Peres) square and star} (a) also constitute \emph{state-independent} proofs of contextuality.
-As such, they provide examples of quantum solutions to linear constraint systems (LCS) over the Boolean ring $\zz_2$.
-To date, no generalisation of the state-independent contextuality proof in the Mermin-Peres square to qudit systems, equivalently no finite-dimensional quantum solution to a LCS over $\zz_d$ for $d$ odd, has been found.\footnote{Note that possibly infinite-dimensionsal solutions to LCS over $\zz_d$ for arbitrary $d$ exist by \cite{ZhangSlofstra2020}.} It has been shown that no such examples can be constructed within the Heisenberg-Weyl group \cite{QassimWallman2020}.
-This might not be surprising since non-Pauli operators are already required for state-dependent contextuality in MBQC.
-In turn, this suggests that examples for state-independent contextuality might sometimes arise from state-dependent contextuality in MBQC with qudits of odd prime local dimension.
-Surprisingly, this is not the case.
-In essence, Thm.~\ref{thm: main result - Clifford hierarchy} thus demonstrates a sharp distinction between state-dependent contextuality (in the form of deterministic, non-adaptive $ld$-MBQC) and state-independent contextuality (in the form of quantum solutions of its naturally associated LCS).\\
+The connection with the Clifford hierarchy further suggests an avenue either towards generalisations of our result or towards examples of contextual LCS in odd prime dimension.
+Recall that $K_Q(p)$ contains the diagonal Clifford hierarchy (up to phase).
+However, $K_Q(p)$ does not contain general Clifford operators.
+Still, for $p=3$ every single-qutrit Clifford operator $M$ is semi-Clifford, i.e., $M = C_1DC_2$ with $C_1,C_2 \in \mc{C}_2(3)$ and $D$ diagonal \cite{GrossNest2007,ZengChenChuang2008}.
+Moreover, this result is conjectured to be true for all prime dimensions \cite{deSilva2021}.
+This hints at a generalisation of our construction to tensor products of groups generated from (semi-)Clifford operators, and, to analyse the existence of quantum solutions to LCS in groups generated from gate sets in quantum computation more generally.\\

 \paragraph*{Acknowledgements.} This work was conducted during a visit of the first author at Bilkent University, Ankara.
 MF was supported through grant number FQXi-RFP-1807 from the Foundational Questions Institute and Fetzer Franklin Fund, a donor advised fund of Silicon Valley Community Foundation, and ARC Future Fellowship FT180100317.
 CO and HC are supported by the Air Force Office of Scientific Research under award number FA9550-21-1-0002.